History of the Democratic Party (United States): Presidency of Lyndon B. Johnson (1963–1969)

 Then-vice president Lyndon B. Johnson was sworn in as the new president.
 Johnson, heir to the New Deal ideals, broke the conservative coalition in Congress and passed a remarkable number of laws, known as the Great Society.
 Johnson succeeded in passing major civil rights laws that restarted racial integration in the South.
 At the same time, Johnson escalated the Vietnam War, leading to an inner conflict inside the Democratic Party that shattered the party in the elections of 1968.

-The Democratic Party platform of the 1960s was largely formed by the ideals of President Johnson's "Great Society" The New Deal coalition began to fracture as more Democratic leaders voiced support for civil rights, upsetting the party's traditional base of Southern Democrats and Catholics in Northern cities.
+The Democratic Party platform of the 1960s was largely formed by the ideals of President Johnson's "Great Society".
+The New Deal coalition began to fracture as more Democratic leaders voiced support for civil rights, upsetting the party's traditional base of Southern Democrats and Catholics in Northern cities.
 Segregationist George Wallace capitalized on Catholic unrest in Democratic primaries in 1964 and 1972.

 After Harry Truman's platform gave strong support to civil rights and anti-segregation laws during the 1948 Democratic National Convention, many Southern Democratic delegates decided to split from the party and formed the "Dixiecrats", led by South Carolina governor Strom Thurmond (who as Senator would later join the Republican Party).
 Thurmond carried the Deep South in the election, but Truman carried the rest of the South.
-Meanwhile, in the North far left elements were leaving the Democrats to join Henry A. Wallace in his new Progressive Party.
+Meanwhile, in the North progressive elements were leaving the Democrats to join Henry A. Wallace in his new Progressive Party.
 They possibly cost Truman New York, but he won reelection anyway.

 On the other hand, African Americans, who had traditionally given strong support to the Republican Party since its inception as the "anti-slavery party", after switching the vast majority of their votes in the thirties due to the New Deal benefits, continued to shift to the Democratic Party, largely due to the advocacy of and support for civil rights by such prominent Democrats as Hubert Humphrey and Eleanor Roosevelt, and the switch of local machines to the Democrats as in Chicago.
 Although Republican Dwight D. Eisenhower carried half the South in 1952 and 1956 and Senator Barry Goldwater also carried five Southern states in 1964, Democrat Jimmy Carter carried all of the South except Virginia and there was no long-term realignment until Ronald Reagan's sweeping victories in the South in 1980 and 1984.